Woife5/DPP-documentation/bes_air/bes_air.md

 -   plastic pipe
 -   a **LOT** of tape

-Besides the "standard" tools present in an electronic lab we used a 3D printer to print enclosures for the batteries and a nozzle for the broom.
+Besides the "standard" tools present in an electronic lab, we used a 3D printer to print enclosures for the batteries and a nozzle for the broom.

 ## Conclusion